What is 304 wire used for?

 Applications

-304 stainless steel is used for a variety of household and industrial applications such as food handling and processing equipment, screws,[4] machinery parts, utensils, and exhaust manifolds.
-304 stainless steel is also used in the architectural field for exterior accents such as water and fire features.
-It is also a common coil material for vaporizers.
+304 stainless steel is widely used for household and industrial purposes, including food processing equipment, screws, machinery parts, utensils, and exhaust manifolds.
+It is also utilized in architecture for exterior accents like water and fire features and is a common coil material for vaporizers.

-Early SpaceX Starships used SAE 301 stainless steel in their construction,[8] before moving over to SAE 304L for the SN7 test tank[9] and Starship SN8 in 2020.[10]
+Early SpaceX Starships employed SAE 301 stainless steel before switching to SAE 304L for later iterations like the SN7 test tank and SN8 in 2020.

 Explore more: